 If the practice is totally unfamiliar to you, I suggest you formalize a mindfulness practice until your brain is trained to do it.
 Commit to a certain part of the day, or a certain activity you do each day, spent in a state of mindfulness.
 Use your commute to and from work, for example.

 For me, I try to spend most of my day in a state of mindfulness.
-I enjoy varying success, but if I can spend periods of the day just observing my thoughts rather than being in them, that is always a better day.
+And I enjoy varying success with that.
+But if I can spend periods of the day just observing my thoughts rather than being in them, that is always a better day.

 The difference between mindfulness and meditation